1. Regulatory framework

 Yes.

-Subject to certain conditions, an exception is when these activities are carried out by joint-stock companies, limited liability companies or companies operating on the terms applicable to these companies, with their registered office in another Member State of the European Union or a Member State of the European Free Trade Association (EFTA), parties to the agreement on the European Economic Area.
+Subject to certain conditions, an exception is when these activities are carried out by joint-stock companies, limited liability companies or companies operating on the terms applicable to these companies, with their registered office in another Member State of the European Union or a Member State of the European Free Trade Association (EFTA), and parties to the agreement on the European Economic Area.

 Yes.